Previous Chapter | Return to all notes | Next Chapter |

 Vertical Asymptotes

 The definition of a vertical asymptote is a bit more complicated.
-The line $x=a$ is a vertical asymptote of the function $f(x)$ if at least one of the following is true
+The line

 In other words, the limit (one-sided or both-sided) is infinite.